Self-handicapping: Occurrence in sports

 Previous research has suggested that because in Physical Education (PE) students are required to overtly display their physical abilities and incompetence could be readily observed by others, PE is an ideal setting to observe self-handicapping.
 Because of its prevalence in the sporting world, self-handicapping behaviour has become of interest to sports psychologists who are interested in increasing sports performance.
 A study published in the year 2017 showed that self-esteem had a negative effect on self-handicapping.
 They found that when it came to mastery goals there was a positive effect resulting from self-esteem.
 It also suggested that there was a negative effect on performance-avoidance goals when it came to self-esteem.
-The findings from this study stipulate that by improving an individual’s self-esteem and working towards mastery goals while also lowering the amount of performance-avoidance goals present should prove to be pertinent strategies involved in reducing self-handicapping in physical education.
+The findings from this study stipulate that by improving an individual's self-esteem and working towards mastery goals while also lowering the number of performance-avoidance goals present should prove to be pertinent strategies involved in reducing self-handicapping in physical education.
 Recent research has examined the relationship between behavioural and claimed self-handicaps and athletic performance as well as the effects self-handicapping has on anxiety and fear of failure before athletic performance.